-There are areas that are preserved for entertaining and sports activities like children’s playground, fitness trail, Sculpture Walk & Sculpture Garden, a piazza, aviary, a mini soccer pitch, and a giant pool.
-Children and teenagers will love this place because they can run, play, and move around freely and adults would be fascinated by the scenic areas of the Kowloon Park.
+There are areas that are preserved for entertainment and sports activities like a children’s playground, fitness trail, Sculpture Walk & Sculpture Garden, a piazza, an aviary, a mini soccer pitch, and a giant pool.
+Children and teenagers will love this place because they can run, play, and move around freely and adults would be fascinated by the scenic areas of Kowloon Park.

 Avenue of the Stars